Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-All parameters have descriptions in the schema (100% coverage).
-The tool description does not add additional semantic meaning beyond what the schema already provides, so baseline of 3 is appropriate.
+Schema coverage is 100% with each parameter described.
+The description does not add additional meaning beyond what the schema already provides, so baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.